baincd/vscode-markdown-color-plus/README.md

 * Due to limitations with the VS Code API, header highlights do not refresh when you move the cursor to whitespace or certain characters like `)`.
 To update the header highlights, edit the document or move the cursor to another word.
 * Performance and other issues may be solved by modifying extension delay settings.
 See extension settings for more details.
+* Selected text is not visibly highlighted if the background color is 100% opaque.
+To fix this, [set the alpha channel](https://www.w3schools.com/css/css3_colors.asp) so that background is partially transparent.
+This can be done by defining background colors using either of these formats:
+	- `#RRGGBBAA` (ex: `#0A0A0A66` → the "66" is the Alpha channel in hex.
+"FF" is 100% opaque, "00" is 100% transparent, 66 is approx 40% opaque)
+	- `rgba(r,g,b,a)` (ex: `rgba(10,10,10,0.40)` → 0.40 is the opacity on a scale of 0.0-1.0)